Paul Beresford: Parliamentary career

-Elections in the 2000s

-Elections in the 1990s

-This constituency underwent boundary changes between the 1992 and 1997 general elections and thus change in share of vote is based on a notional calculation.

 Expenses

 During the media coverage of the United Kingdom parliamentary expenses scandal, it was revealed that Beresford, who is a practising dentist, designated his west London property (which includes his dental surgery) as his second home, allowing him to claim allowances of three-quarters of the running costs of the property from the taxpayer.

 Personal life

 Beresford has a son from his previous marriage who lives in New Zealand.
 He and his present wife Julie have two sons and one daughter.